eventEmitter/ee-soa-request/README.md

 Application internal, protocol independent request/response implementation.

+##Tobi
+Please use getters!
+I'd like to be able to preprocess things.
+Request provides a variety of getters such as:

+    request.getCollection():string
+    request.getController():string
+    request.getResourceId():int
+    request.queriesCollection():bool
+    request.getAction():int

 ##Todo
-  1 Discuss which errors should be processed by the Services i.e. have to be implemented by the internal response.
+  1. Discuss which errors should be processed by the Services i.e. have to be implemented by the internal response.
+  2. Should getController be asynchronous to enable loading it from a distributed service? i.e. the resolver?

 ##Notes